OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 ## 1.2 Change of authorization token should be authorized using the current authorization token

-When a user is allowed to change authorization token by using the application interface, the operation should be authorized by using his current authorization credentials (as is the case with [password change procedure](https://www.owasp.org/index.php/Testing_for_weak_password_change_or_reset_functionalities_%28OTG-AUTHN-009%29#Test_Password_Change)).
+When a user is allowed to change authorization token by using the application interface, the operation should be authorized by using their current authorization credentials (as is the case with [password change procedure](https://www.owasp.org/index.php/Testing_for_weak_password_change_or_reset_functionalities_%28OTG-AUTHN-009%29#Test_Password_Change)).
 For example: when a user changes a phone number for SMS codes an authorization SMS code should be sent to the current phone number.

 ## 1.3 Change of authorization method should be authorized using the current authorization method

 Some applications allow a user to chose between multiple methods of transaction authorization.
-In such cases, the user should authorize the change in authorization method using his current authorization method.
+In such cases, the user should authorize the change in authorization method using their current authorization method.
 Otherwise, malware may change the authorization method to the most vulnerable method.

 Additionally, the application should inform the user about the potential dangers associated to the selected authorization method.